girlguidinghertfordshire/ggherts/_events/2022-05-08-social-walk-bramfield.md

         - Young Leaders
         - Rangers
     location:
-        - Hertfordshire
+        - 'Hertfordshire, East'
 author:
     email: null
     display_name: null
     first_name: null
     last_name: null
-lastmod: '2021-12-06T22:13:39.561Z'
+lastmod: '2022-01-25T19:48:07.164Z'
 ---

- Adults, Young Leaders & Rangers are welcome to join the Walking Team on a social walk from Debden Green, near Saffron Walden, starting at 9am on Sunday 6th February until approximately 1.15pm.
-Bring a hot drink and several snacks!
+Social walk from Bramfield, Hertfordshire for Rangers, Young Leaders and adults taking place on Sunday 8 May from 10.30am - 12.30pm.

 You can just 'walk & talk' or improve your map reading skills if you wish - please say if you want this when booking.

 No charge.

-To book a place please email <walking@girlguidinghertfordshire.org.uk>
+Email <walking@girlguidinghertfordshire.org.uk> to book.